AndManGames/GameArt/README.md

 There are 2 package versions available:
 * gameart: This version is targeting the end user version with the possibility to record your mouse movement, save it as a csv and draw a png based on csv input.
 * gameart[dev]: This version has additional dev packages to be able to contribute to this project.
+* gameart[releases]: This version has additional build package to generate packages for uploading to PyPi and generating executables.

 ### Prerequisites